datomo/star_pi_editor/README.md

 Hello travelor, starpi is a libary with the goal to allow non-technical people to access the possibilites of the raspberry pi.
 Starpi consist of two independent parts:
-1. graphical logic interface
+- graphical logic interface (javascript)
-2. logical interpreter on raspberry pi
+- logical interpreter on raspberry pi (python)